 Of the 33 bridges owned by Inyo County, 14 have a sufficiency rating below 80 in 2023.
-The County-owned bridges with sufficiency ratings of 50 or below are Bell Access Road at Oak Creek, Whitney Portal Road at Los Angeles Aqueduct, and Walker Creek Road at Los Angeles Aqueduct.
+The County-owned bridges with sufficiency ratings of 50 or below are Bell Access Road at Oak Creek, Whitney Portal Road at Lone Pine Creek, Whitney Portal Road at Los Angeles Aqueduct, and Walker Creek Road at Los Angeles Aqueduct.